hotwired/stimulus-site/docs/handbook/01_introduction.md

 In turn, Stimulus helps you build small, reusable controllers, giving you just enough structure to keep your code from devolving into "JavaScript soup."

-A powerful consequence of using data attributes this way is that you can read a fragment of Stimulus markup and see exactly where and how the interactivity happens.

-Are you a solo programmer?
-Six months from now, a glance at your HTML template is all you'll need to remember how that front-end feature works.

-Working with another developer, or a whole team?
-Readable markup communicates intent, and Stimulus' attributes let your coworkers know which elements have JavaScript behavior attached and what they do.

-Perplexed by modern JavaScript?
-Don't fret.
-Stimulus is a straightforward extension to the HTML and CSS you already know.

 ## About This Book

 This handbook will guide you through Stimulus' core concepts by demonstrating how to write several fully functional controllers.
 Each chapter builds on the one before it; from start to finish, you'll learn how to: